ncatlab/nlab-content/pages/17343.md

 +-- {: .proof}
 ###### Proof

-By the factorization axioms in $\mathcal{C}$, every weak equivalence $f\colon X \longrightarrow Y$ factors through an object $Z$ as an acyclic cofibration followed by an acyclic fibration.
+By the factorization axioms in the model category $\mathcal{C}$ and by [[two-out-of-three]] (def. \ref{CategoryWithWeakEquivalences}), every weak equivalence $f\colon X \longrightarrow Y$ factors through an object $Z$ as an acyclic cofibration followed by an acyclic fibration.
 In particular it follows that with $X$ and $Y$ both fibrant and cofibrant, so is $Z$, and hence it is sufficient to prove that acyclic (co-)fibrations between such objects are homotopy equivalences.

 So let $f \colon X \longrightarrow Y$ be an acyclic fibration between fibrant-cofibrant objects, the case of acyclic cofibrations is [[formal dual|formally dual]].
 Then in fact it has a genuine [[right inverse]] given by a lift $f^{-1}$ in the diagram